After Talking with 1,000 Personas: Learning Preference-Aligned Proactive Assistants From Large-Scale Persona Interactions: User Study

 \section{User Study}

 We conducted two complementary user studies to evaluate how well the system supports preference-aligned interactions: (1) a preference detection study testing whether participants can distinguish personalized from non-personalized responses, and (2) an interactive adaptation study examining how real-time personalization shapes satisfaction and decision patterns across multi-session interactions.
 The study was approved by our institutional review board, and all participants provided informed consent prior to participation.
-Both studies were supervised by two researchers to ensure consistent protocol adherence and accurate data collection.
+Detailed user study materials, condition definitions, questionnaire items, and interview prompts are provided in Appendix~\ref{sec:appendix_interface}.